 Can you put aluminum foil in your suitcase?

-You are permitted to put a poll of aluminium foil in your suitcase and also things wrapped in foil.
-However, when the suitcase is scanned there is a higher probability that it will be opened by scrurity officers for a manual check which may mean your bag is delayed so may miss your flight.
+You can put a roll of aluminum foil in your suitcase and things wrapped in foil.
+However, when the suitcase is scanned, there is a higher probability that security officers will open it for a manual check, which may mean your bag is delayed and you may miss your flight.